linkedin/PalDB/README.md

 Test
 ----

-We use the JUnit framework for our unit tests.
+We use the JUnit5 framework for our unit tests.
 You can run them via the `mvn clean test` command.

 Coverage
 --------